stridecolossus/JOVE/doc/blog/part 1 - code generation/code.generation.md

 So we next looked for a more general header parser that we could use to code generate the bindings ourselves.
 We expected (probably naively) that there would be some library or tool out there that we could use to parse a C/C++ header to enumerate the structures, enumerations and API methods.

-After some research we drew a blank - the only option seemed to be an obscure Eclipse component called CDT that is used for code assist.
+After some research we largely drew a blank - the only option seemed to be an obscure Eclipse component called CDT that is used for code assist.
-It wasn't an actual library as such (for example there is no maven or project page), we had to include a JAR file directly in our project.
+It wasn't an actual library as such (there is no maven or project page), we had to include a JAR file directly in our project.

 CDT builds an AST (Abstract Source Tree?) from a C/C++ source file which is basically a node-tree representing the various elements of the code.
 The idea was we would walk the tree and spit out the information we required.